Arra San Agustin

 Arra Krisette San Agustin (born April 25, 1995) is a Filipino actress, host, model, and singer.

 She was one of the top 6 finalists of the sixth season of StarStruck, a reality-based talent search show of GMA Network.
 She was a mainstay of the longest-running sketch comedy program on Philippine television, Bubble Gang, until May 2022.
-She was tagged as "the newest gem of drama" this 2019.
+She was tagged as "the newest gem of drama" in 2019.

 Biography

 2015–2017: Stint in Starstruck VI, Career Beginnings and Encantadia

 During her StarStruck stint in 2015, San Agustin was studying psychology at De La Salle University and graduated a year later.

 Thereafter, she landed roles in several shows such as Maynila, Magpakailanman, Karelasyon, Dear Uge, and Usapang Real Love Presents: Perfect Fit.
 She joined the cast of GMA's longest running gag show, Bubble Gang in 2016.

 After a short appearance as Mia in Meant to Be, San Agustin was given the role of Ariana, the "sarkosi" or reincarnation of Amihan in the 2016 fantasy series, Encantadia.